Working With Government

 Riverwatch appreciates the support from our State Government representatives in the electorates of Kiama and Shoalhaven as well as the support given to us from staff within the various State Government departments.

-Local Government: Shoalhaven City Council
+Shoalhaven City Council

 Representation by Riverwatch on natural resource Committees concerning the Shoalhaven River has been possible for many years.
-This has enable Riverwatch to have an input, although limited, to the development of Council's policy of the Shoalhaven estuary, including the drafting of a Shoalhaven River Estuary Management Plan (SREMP).
+This has enable Riverwatch to have an input, to the development of Council's policy of the Shoalhaven estuary, including the drafting of a Shoalhaven River Estuary Management Plan (SREMP).

 While Council highlights the importance of the Shoalhaven River for tourism, Council's desire to implement many of the actions of the Shoalhaven River Estuary Management Plan (SREMP) and recognize the impact of unplanned recreational boating activity on the river system has been disappointing.
+Riverwatch will continue to strived to have a good working relationship with Council. |

 River Familiarization Cruise 2012.